kirangautam45/Simple-Notes-PHP/README.md

 ## Features

+- **User Authentication**: Register, Login, Logout with session-based auth
+- **User-Specific Notes**: Each user sees only their own notes
 - Create, Read, Update, Delete (CRUD) notes
 - Pin important notes to the top
 - Archive notes for later